adamsilver/fdpb/01-a-registration-form.md

 ### HTML5 Validation

 HTML5 validation has been around for a while now.
-By adding just a few HTML attributes, supporting browsers will mark erroneous fields on submission.
+By adding just a few HTML attributes, supporting browsers will mark erroneous fields when the form is submitted.
 Non supporting browsers fall back to server-side validation.

 Normally I would recommend using functionality that the browser provides for free because it's often more performant, robust and accessible.
-Not to mention, that it becomes more and more familiar to users as more and more sites use the standard functionality.
+Not to mention, it becomes more and more familiar to users as more and more sites use the standard functionality.

 Whilst browser support is quite good, many browsers have patchy support[^].
 For example, some implementations such as Firefox 45.7 just says “Please enter an email address” even if I've entered something in the box.
 Where as Chrome says “Please include an '@' in the email address” which is more helpful.